Kieran-Tahir/introducing-data/README.md

 ```
 This array will sit inside your 'DashBoard.jsx' file inside the above the return.<br>

+Nice, you have just made a type of dataset known as 'Static Storage'.
 To use this dataset you need to replace each hard-coded value with the equivalent value stored in sprintData.
 Accessing the data for the first sprint box will look like this: